 An apple cider vinegar foot soak will work wonders on your feet.
 We’ll look at why you should soak swollen feet in vinegar, and share our best tips for preparing the solution.

-Apple cider vinegar is a natural household remedy well known for having positive effects on skin and hair, but did you know you could also use it for your feet?
-Apple cider vinegar foot soaks are actually said to have numerous benefits.
+Apple cider vinegar is a natural household remedy well-known for having positive effects on skin and hair, but did you know you could also use it for your feet?
+Apple cider vinegar foot soaks are actually said to have numerous benefits, including helping with common foot ailments like athlete’s foot and warts.
 Even small amounts can make a big difference.